21 Things a Burglar Won’t Tell You

 Don’t give updates on social media

-Avoid announcing your vacation on your Facebook page (and stay away from these posts, too, while you’re at it).
+Avoid announcing your vacation on your Facebook page.
 It’s easier than you think to look up your address.
 Here are 11 photos you should never post on social media.

 Close your windows when you’re not home

 Lock your windows.
 To you, leaving that window open just a crack during the day is a way to let in a little fresh air.
 To me, it’s an invitation.

 If you don’t answer when I knock, I try the door.
 Occasionally, I hit the jackpot and walk right in.
 Next, here are 13 things to do if your home gets broken into.